We care across New York for patients and families facing the end of life

 VNSNY’s highly regarded Physician Fellowship Training program offers carefully designed hospice rotations to fellows from NYC medical centers.
 These rotations give the next generation of physicians a unique perspective of hospice in a home setting.
 The program also provides medical students with the opportunity to shadow a hospice physician or nurse.

 The benefits of hospice care transcend race and religion, but nationwide and in New York City, hospice services are under-utilized by African-Americans and Hispanics.
 VNSNY’s HOPE (Hospice Outreach Patient and provider Education) responds to this disparity through coordinated outreach and education.
 HOPE addresses cultural and institutional barriers, working in the Harlem community to strengthen collaborative relationships with faith-based leaders, community-based organizations, and physician and hospital partners to increase awareness of hospice through media, education, outreach, and counseling support.

-Volunteers are an integral part of the hands-on comforting care that VNSNY hospice brings to patients and families, and in 2018, more than 320 hospice volunteers provided friendly visits, bereavement support, compassionate touch, and pet therapy visits (as well as office help and support at hospice events and educational programs).
+Volunteers are an integral part of the hands-on comforting care that VNSNY hospice brings to patients and families, providing friendly visits, bereavement support, compassionate touch, and pet therapy visits (as well as office help and support at hospice events and educational programs).
 Some volunteers provide Tele-Care, making regular phone calls to family members, offering encouragement and support as they care for loved ones at home, and arranging for clinical interventions when appropriate.

 Vigil Volunteers address the simple and humanistic goal that no patient will be alone at the end of life.
 These volunteers receive additional training and provide comfort and support at a critical time.

 Find out more about VNSNY’s Hospice Volunteer program.